yasoob/intermediatePython/one_liners.rst

 **Profiling a script**

-This can be extremely helpful in pin pointing the bottlenecks in your scripts.
+This can be extremely helpful in pinpointing the bottlenecks in your
+scripts:

 .. code:: python